-In the case of Toshiyuki Toyonaga, that doesn’t have big sales numbers yet he produces, composes and writes everything he releases and owns his music label, the fees he gets can be on par to Mamoru Miyano and Soma Saito’s – the 2 most successful male seiyuu solo artists.
+In the case of Toshiyuki Toyonaga, that doesn’t have big sales numbers yet he produces, composes, and writes everything he releases and owns his music label, the fees he gets can be on par with Mamoru Miyano and Soma Saito’s – the 2 most successful male seiyuu solo artists.
 And remember, Toyonaga doesn’t have KING RECORDS or SACRA MUSIC (Sony) behind him, he’s doing it all as an indie artist.

 Selling a lot of CDs is necessary to break even from the expenses incurred during the album or single production.

-After that, all sales over that necessary number – depends from artist to artist and even for the same artist, it depends from release to release, as some CDs might be more expensive to craft than others – is profit.
+After that, all sales over that necessary number – depends from artist to artist, and even for the same artist, it depends from release to release, as some CDs might be more expensive to craft than others – is profit.

 Also, the more active they are – releasing multiple CDs or digital singles per year – the more money they make.
 That is, of course, if their sales are consistent across all releases in that year.
-Attention that, if the seiyuu barely sells any CDs and keeps releasing music constantly, they might be incurring in losses pretty quickly.

 Remember, underperforming CDs usually end up creating debt instead of turning a profit.
-There’s the band, the sound engineer, the producer, the arranger, the management and more to be paid with the sales of that CD.
+There’s the band, the sound engineer, the producer, the arranger, the management, and more to be paid with the sales of that CD.
 There’s a lot on the line.